oraoto/pony-cpuprofiler/Readme.md

     Profiler.stop()
 ```

 Compile and run your program to get the profile.
-Then visualize the data With [pprof](https://github.com/google/pprof).
+Then visualize the profile with [pprof](https://github.com/google/pprof).

 Example output: